sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- unsure of how to deploy Appsmith.
 So had to get help from the YTI team on the same
 		- showcased the sync service integration to the YTI team in the weekly meeting
 		- worked on Assignment 8.
 Had to recreate the servlets.
 Created the find servlet to also house the list functionality.
 The other functionalities need to be still mapped to different servlets
+	- Oct 29, 2024
+		- got onto a call with YTI team to discuss the deployment of Appsmith
+		- need to provide more specifications regarging the deployment of appsmith
+		- will require updating the specification documentation